- Find a Doctor

 Thoracoscopy/VATS: Thoracoscopy is also called video-assisted thoracic surgery or VATS (video-assisted thoracic surgery).
 Doctors insert a tiny camera (thorascope) and surgical instruments into the chest through small incisions.
 The camera takes images inside the patient’s body and sends them to a video monitor in the operating room to guide surgeons as they operate.

-Robotic-Assisted Surgery: When using robotic- assisted surgery, doctors make a few small incisions - similar to thoracoscopy procedures.
+Robotically Assisted Surgery: When using robotically assisted surgery, doctors make a few small incisions - similar to thoracoscopy procedures.
 During robotic-assisted surgery, the surgeon sits at a console near the patient and controls the instruments, which bend and rotate.
 The surgeon uses a 3D HD vision system which provides a magnified view inside the patient’s body.
 The system translates all hand movements into smaller, precise movements of tiny instruments in the patient’s body.
+Learn about Beebe's Center for Robotic Surgery.